 The Pacific Plate is the largest crustal plate on our planet.
 The plate is presently shrinking as the Atlantic Ocean increases in size pushing the North American Plate slowly westward.
 This movement has created subduction zones that cause volcanoes to erupt, large subduction zone earthquakes, and tsunamis.

-The Pacific Ring of Fire is a horseshoe shaped area on the Pacific Plate that contains subduction zones and deep trenches.
+The Pacific Ring of Fire is a horseshoe shaped area around the Pacific Ocean that contains subduction zones and deep trenches.
 The andesite line is an imaginary line that follows the subduction zones and trenches that separates composite volcanoes and shield volcanoes.

 The great eruption of Mount Pinatubo in 1992 is an example of a composite volcano.
 The seaward side of the andesite line forms shield volcanoes of basalt form.
 These volcanoes are fueled by hot spots and spreading ridges where molten rock from the upper mantle flows out on the ocean floors creating basalt rocks.